 Now you can not only head into the parks, conservation areas, and crown forests on a pair of snowshoes, but you’ll find that you absolutely need them.

-Grand River Conservation Authority, provide a variety of snowshoe trails of varying length and difficulty levels.
+Many provincial parks and conservation areas, like those managed by the Grand River Conservation Authority, provide a variety of snowshoe trails of varying length and difficulty levels.
 As an added bonus many of them offer snowshoe rentals, food concessions, and warm-up areas so you can enjoy several different trails in a day and still have a central location to thaw out your fingers and toes.

 If you’re new to the sport, start off on shorter trails and wear layers of clothes.
 You’ll likely find that snowshoeing is a lot more strenuous than hiking and there is nothing worse than working up a sweat when the temperature is well below the freezing mark.